carolinaknoll/carolinaknoll/README.md

 *Some magic words include React, Redux, Gatsby, CSS Modules and Netlify.*

-*I also practice Kung Fu! — I'm an orange belt, so ask me anything.*
+*I also practice Kung Fu! — I'm an jade green belt, so ask me anything.*

 *Outside work I also enjoy to...*